Frontage road: Disadvantages

 A complex example is US 77/Commerce (34.1802°N 97.1430°W) in Ardmore, Oklahoma, particularly at the Grand Avenue intersection.
 Right turns from the central carriageways are not allowed; a slip ramp must be taken to the two-way frontage road, where the turning traffic must yield to the through traffic.
 Only then can a vehicle make a right turn from the signal on the frontage road.

 Furthermore, frontage roads can increase urban sprawl.
 Land along highways is made open for development, allowing shopping centers and other buildings to sprawl.

-Collector–express
+Cost can also be a disadvantage, as building a highway with frontage roads can be more expensive than building a highway alone.

+Local–express lane system

-The successor to the concept of service/frontage roads in urban freeways is the collector–express system, which is designed to handle closely spaced interchange ramps without disrupting through traffic.
-Unlike service roads, the collector lanes are typically high-speed full controlled-access lanes, conforming to freeway requirements.
+A different alternative to the concept of frontage roads in urban freeways is the local–express system, which is designed to handle closely spaced interchange ramps without disrupting through traffic.
+Unlike frontage roads, the local lanes are typically high-speed fully controlled-access lanes, conforming to freeway requirements.
+These local lanes will run along the outside of the inner express lanes.

-The collector lanes may also be known as a collector/distributor road and slip ramps provide access to and from the express/mainline lanes.
-Frontage roads may feed into and from collector/distributor roads near some interchanges.
+The outer lanes may also be known as a collector/distributor road where slip ramps provide access to and from the inner mainline lanes.
+This distinction is usually made when the outer lanes are only present by an interchange and not the full length of the highway.

+For even more capacity, frontage roads may feed into and from freeway local lanes although this is less common.

+Related road types

+A frontage lane is a paved path that is used for the transportation and travel from one street to another.
+The difference is that typically a frontage road will follow along the side of a highway, whereas a frontage lane is a short connection between two different roads.
+Frontage lanes, closely related to a frontage road, are common in metropolitan areas and in small rural towns.
+Frontage lanes are technically not classified as roads due to their purpose as a bridge from one road to another, and due to the architectural standards that they are not as wide as a standard road, or used as commonly as a standard road, street, or avenue.

+A backage road is a similar concept to a frontage road, but lies on the back side of the land parcels that abut the controlled access's right of way.
+Like the frontage road, it serves mainly to provide access to those parcels as an alternative to a frontage road.
+Regardless of which direction the businesses face, the difference is that backage roads will be sandwiched between businesses and be separated from the freeway, whereas frontage roads will be right beside a freeway.

+Some make a distinction between frontage roads and parallel roads.
+Frontage roads may more commonly refer to the one-way roads alongside a freeway, whereas parallel roads more commonly refer to the two-way roads running alongside a freeway.